Local Proud Boy running for Kansas school board says he won’t drop out of the race

 Wells is a self-described leader of a Proud Boys group and promotes the idea of an all-white nation, the Kansas Reflector reports.
 In private messages with teenage anti-fascists, called the Midwest Youth Liberation Front, Wells shared a white nationalist manifesto and said he was a member of the Midwest Nationalist Party.

+The teenagers shared their messages with Wells on a Twitter thread, messages that Wells alleges are Photoshopped.
+When asked by an Eagle reporter if Wells was going to sue the Midwest Youth Liberation Front as he threatened to do, he said no.

 When an Eagle reporter called Wells and identified themselves, Wells at first replied, “No thanks,” but went on to elaborate that he is still in the school board race and that he wouldn’t be dropping out.
-When asked if he received any backlash because of the Wichita Eagle article, Wells hung up.
+When asked if he received any backlash because of the Kansas Reflector article, Wells hung up.

+When the reporter called back, Wells spent nine minutes denouncing the article, saying the story was full of lies, spurred on by a “nasty” activist.

 This story will be updated as it progresses.